Dynamic Discount Value Builder

 CHEAPEST_ORDER_ITEM_METADATA("Size")

-Cheapest order item product metadata Returns cheapest order item product metadata.
+Cheapest order item product metadata Returns the cheapest order item product metadata.
 Read more.

 Cheapest Order Item Product Metadata Operand Example in Formula Builder